Kloudless/file-picker/README.md

   The Upload Location can be set in the [developer portal](https://developers.kloudless.com) under 'App Details', by selecting a folder in a storage service such as Amazon S3.
   All local files from a user will be uploaded there.

+  __Note on the Saver__

+  The Computer can only be saved to if the Saver is provided a single file to save.
+  Saving to the Computer is currently unavailable and will be coming soon.

 * `persist` : string